-Courses are taught by certified instructors who are all used to teaching French as a foreign language.
+Our French courses are taught by certified instructors who are all used to teaching French as a foreign language.
 The small student-to-instructor ratio encourages individualized instruction so that each student can improve rapidly according to her/his needs and desires.
 Particular emphasis on communication.

 A certificate of attendance is delivered at the end of the session.

 If you wish to, you can take the DELF exams at CILFA during the academic year at the end of your session in March, June and December.

 “Approche actionnelle”.
 The four skills (oral and written comprehension, oral and written productions) are taught in a balanced way while focusing on interactions, in particular during group work.

 Numerous learning activities are offered: role play, debates, presentations, authentic French documents, songs, DVD excerpts, games, etc. Writing a diary is also encouraged, notably for levels A1 and A2 (individual correction available on request).

 CILFA offers courses all year to A1, A2, B1, B2 levels.
 (C1 and C2 levels on demand).

 The common European framework of reference for languages (CEFRL) :

 At this level, A1 (Discovery), the student can understand very simple and daily expressions about himself when these expressions are clearly pronounced.